Hacker0x01/docs.hackerone.com/docs/hackers/publishing-external-vulnerabilities.md

 <i>Note: HackerOne reserves the right to remove any posted content if any party informs us that the content didn’t meet our requirements for publishing.</i>

 ### Publishing Without Disclosing the Organization
 It may take some time for external organizations to get back to you about publishing the vulnerability you found, or they may not get back to you at all.
-In these cases, we enable you to publish your vulnerability to hacktivity without naming the organization.
+In these cases, we enable you to publish your vulnerability to Hacktivity without naming the organization.

 To publish without disclosing the organization:
 1. Go to https://hackerone.com/redact.